 When visualizing time-series data on a serial chart, in the Category field drop-down list, you need to choose the field that contains the time stamps.
-These time stamps can be stored in fields with the type of date, string, or numeric.
+These time stamps can be stored in fields of date, string, or numeric type.
 For best performance, it is recommended that you store your time stamps in a date field type.
 You can convert string or numeric fields containing time stamps to date fields using the Convert Time Field tool.
 If you choose not to convert your string or numeric fields into date fields, you can indicate that these fields contain date values and allow Dashboards to parse the time stamps into dates using the parse dates setting.

-If the data type of the field is date, no formatting information is required, and you will just see the Minimum Period setting.
-If you choose a numeric or string field, you will see this setting, as well as the Parsing Pattern setting.
-The pattern you choose for this setting determines how Operations Dashboard will format your time stamps after parsing them into dates.
-Also, the time stamps in your data must be stored in the same format you choose for the Parsing pattern setting.
+If the data type of the field is date, no formatting information is required, and only the Minimum period setting is available.
+If you choose a numeric or string field, you will see the Minimum period setting and the Parsing pattern setting.
+The pattern you choose determines the format of your time stamps after being parsed into dates.
+The time stamps in your data must be stored in the same format you choose for the Parsing pattern setting.
 The available patterns depend on whether the field type is numeric or string.

-If the field type is numeric (e.g. Short, Long, Float, or Double), the following standard numeric time formats are provided in the Parsing Pattern drop-down:
+If the field type is numeric (for example, Short, Long, Float, or Double), the following standard numeric time formats are provided in the Parsing pattern drop-down menu:

-If the field type is string, the following standard string time formats are provided in the Parsing Pattern drop-down:
+If the field type is string, the following standard string time formats are provided in the Parsing pattern drop-down menu:

 - yyyy/MM/dd HH:mm:ss